CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-mean-blueprint.md

 <img alt="MEAN Logo" src="../images/bitnami_logos/meanstack-stack-110x117-23ab1c049a3ef163444d94177053d3cf.png" style="border:0;float:right;max-width:250px">

-After reading this article, the reader should feel comfortable deploying the MEAN stack by Bitnami.
+After reading this article, the reader should feel comfortable deploying the MEAN stack (version 3.0.2-0) by Bitnami.

 <a href="https://bitnami.com/" rel="no-follow">Bitnami</a> has integrated their <a href="https://bitnami.com/stack/mean" rel="no-follow">MEAN stack</a> with the CenturyLink Cloud platform with a single-click deploy solution.
 The purpose of this KB article is to help the reader take advantage of this integration to achieve rapid time-to-value for this MEAN solution.